 What Is A Therapy Cat?

-To put it simply, a therapy cat is a trained and certified feline who helps youngsters, adults and elders through human-animal interaction.
+Simply put, a therapy cat is a trained and certified feline who helps youngsters, adults and elders through human-animal interaction.

-Therapy cats are becoming more popular, as they are proving to work wonders.
+Therapy cats are becoming more popular as they are proving to work wonders.

 It’s been proven that the human-animal interaction with therapy pets is beneficial for coping with:

-• Physical illnesses in elderly and disabled people
+- Physical illnesses in elderly and disabled people

-• Behavioral problems in teenagers and youngsters
+- Behavioral problems in teenagers and youngsters

-• Emotional distress in hospital patients of all ages
+- Emotional distress in hospital patients of all ages

-Cat therapy is a common practice in care homes, drug and alcohol rehabilitation centers, juvenile detention centers and other facilities.
+Cat therapy is a common practice in care homes, drug and alcohol rehabilitation centers, juvenile detention centers, and other facilities.

 How Can You Get A Therapy Cat?